Contracts

 When creating a contract, you'll choose a billing model:

-- Per User - Monthly billing based on how many billable users are on the contract
+- Per User - Monthly billing based on how many billing units are on the contract

 - Hourly - Billed by the hour for work performed